 Olivia Newport, author

 Set at the corner of Prairie Avenue and 18th Street, this novel gives an inside look at the rich and powerful on the eve of the 1893 World's Columbian Exposition in Chicago.
 Olivia Newport transports readers to a time of opulence in the first installment in the Avenue of Dreams series.
 Although the story is fictional, it is deeply rooted in the history of Prairie Avenue, with countless references to the actual people who lived on the street during its heyday in the 1890s.
+The second and third installments in the series, The Dilemma of Charlotte Farrow and The Invention of Sarah Cummings have also been released.
+All three volumes are available in the museum store.

 Publisher: Revell, a division